Saturday 17th March 1860 Sheffield Independent

 Parcels containing goods may be sent to Mrs. Taylor, Brook Hall, Totley Sheffield.

-As usual, there will be no meeting in August.
 Our next talk will be on Wednesday 24th September when Ann Beedham will tell us about Randoph Douglas (1895-1956) aka The Great Randini, a Greenhill lad who was a friend of and inspiration to the illusionist and escapologist Harry Houdini.
 Non-members are welcome.
 At 7.30 pm in Totley Library.

 The Libraries, Archives and Information function within Sheffield City Council has recently published a free 13 page guide called Sources for the History of Totley.
 You can download the guide in PDF format by tapping/clicking on the picture link above.